1. Home

 Edit This Resume

-As an event planner, you are a creator, facilitator, motivator and finisher.
+As an event planner, you are a creator, facilitator, motivator, and finisher.
+Whether you specialize in weddings, parties, or corporate events, it takes a lot to get the job done.
 How do you create an event planner resume that tells your whole story?
+This all-important document needs to show that you have what it takes to pull off a picture-perfect event every single time.

-• How to write an event planner resume, including:
+• How to write an event planner resume

 How to write an event planner resume